Anxiety and Depression

 At the beginning of the dream, I was sitting in my massage therapist's office, and she was consulting with an unfamiliar man about how to help me.
 They decided that I needed to "learn how to ski."
 I knew this was a metaphor for doing something I'd never done before, which seemed scary.

-Then my massage therapist said, "Stand on my hands."
+Then the massage therapist said, "Stand on my hands."
 As I did so, she activated my kundalini energy, which ascended through all my chakras to the crown of my head.
-I flew out of her office, and I went out into the world where I proceeded to perform my life's work as a coach.
+I flew out of her office, and I went out into the world where I proceeded to perform my life's work.

-I often think of this dream and other dreams that pointed to my path, and it gives me courage.
-I know I'm on the right path.
-I don't need anyone else to confirm that.
-But I still feel anxious sometimes because the path that my soul has chosen is very challenging for me as Diane (the ego).
+I often think of the dreams that pointed to my path, and it gives me courage.
+I know I'm on the right path, but I still feel anxious sometimes because the path that my soul has chosen is very challenging.

-Anxiety is normal, but too much anxiety can lead to adrenal fatigue, which can cause depression, along with physical health problems.
-I'm certainly not advocating pushing yourself too much.
-There's a fine line between challenging yourself and unconsciously allowing the voice of the Pusher to run your life.
-I practice Voice Dialogue to get clear about which inner voices are running my life.
+Anxiety is normal, but too much is exhausting and damaging to your health.
+There's a fine line between challenging yourself and allowing the voice of the Pusher to run your life.
+I practice Voice Dialogue to get clear about my inner voices.

 Coping with Anxiety